wazimismail/biodsl/README.md

 In the second strategy, I have implemented this naive DSL using monadic modular approach (**mbiodsl.hs**).
 By defining the output type of `findFeature` as an `Identity` monad, wrapped by an `ErrorT` transformer, it becomes easy to handle the cases when the signals are not found and when this information should be propagated through the combinators.
 It reduces a lot of pattern matching under the hood.

-I would like to take this project forward by implementing the combinators within a monadic framework, to improve the functionality and modularity.
+I would like to take this project forward by implementing the combinators within the monadic framework, to improve the functionality and modularity.
 But due to time constraints, I have presented only till this implementation.

+Advantages of modular monadic approach:
+- It is easy to plug-in a certain type of language feature or side-effect using monad transformers, when they are available.
+- The flow of information is intuitive and clear.

+Disadvantages of modular monadic approach:
+- Implementing some new monad transformers could involve a lot of plumbing under the hood.